sioulruble/SER_ShEMO_LSTM_HuBERT/README.md

 The system achieved 94% precision on binary classification (Angry vs. Neutral) after 10 epochs.
 These results highlight its potential for future applications.

 ### Future Work
-Future work will focus on multi-class classification and exploring advanced architectures such as attention-based models and Bi-LSTMs.
+Future work will focus on multi-class classification and exploring advanced architectures such as attention-based models, Bi-LSTMs and ViT.

 ### Requirements
 - Python 3.8+